mturja-vf-ic-bd/GroupWiseGraphLearning/README.md

 ## Evaluation
 `Evaluation/evaluation_psnr.py` contains the code for the first experiment.
 * `eval_psnr` plots the PSNR plot in Fig. 2(b).
-* `spurious_change_ratio` prints the spurios change ration mentioned in the paper
+* `spurious_change_ratio` prints the spurios change ratio mentioned in the paper

 `variation_of_information.py` computes the NVI mentioned in the second experiment in our paper.

 `classification/svm.py` contains the code for the classification experiment which is the third experiment in our paper.
+However, we haven't released all the data to do the classification.

 ## Author
 Md Asadullah Turja.